-Augmented reality game Pokemon Go has been all the rage this summer and I’m sure many investors would buy Niantic stock if they could.
+Augmented reality game Pokemon Go has been all the rage in 2016 and I’m sure many investors would buy Niantic stock if they could.
 But being a private company that was formed inside Google in 2010 and then spun off from it in 2015, it will be awhile before Niantic has any thoughts of having an IPO.
 It is still a relatively small company that has a lot of growing and success that needs to be met before it can offer stock to the public.

 Niantic’s main investors/owners are Nintendo, Google, and The Pokemon Company, those three having collectively put in what will amount to at least $30 million.
 Niantic has also gotten an additional $5 million in 2016 from a few smaller investors and has added some key strategic people to help guide the company.